flutter/website/cookbook/persistance/key-value.md

 ## Saving data

-In order to access store simply use `SharedPreferences` class.
+In order to access store, we can use `SharedPreferences` class.

 ```dart